 I am a certified special education teacher and educational specialist with over 12 years’ experience working in the Chicagoland area.
 I have consulted with teachers and families throughout Chicago and NWI to build student’s voices and self-advocacy skills.

 Melissa is a mom to 3 wonderful children who have all at some point in their journey received special education services as a means to access their education.
 Melissa has experience with both 504 plans and IEPs.
 Melissa was inspired by her children and other special needs families to become an IEP coach and began helping families navigate the process.
 Melissa’s journey into the special needs world began about 8 years ago when her eldest son was diagnosed with a severe speech impairment.
 A few years later, Melissa gave birth to her third child who was diagnosed with Down syndrome and also autism spectrum disorder.
 Having participated in many IEP meetings over the last 8 years, Melissa knew that her child’s access to education would depend on how much knowledge she could acquire about the process, so Melissa started learning as much as she could and never looked back.
 Melissa has a passion for helping others and is looking forward sharing the knowledge she had gained over the years with as many families as she can.

-I’m a special needs mom of a 15 year old son with ASD, ADHD and Pandas.
-My services are available in Spanish.
-10+ years of direct experience, guiding families thru the IEP/504 process.
-I specialize in the following areas but not limited to: social skills, executive functioning, inclusion, and reading.
+I am a Bilingual Master IEP Coach (English & Spanish), special needs mom with 10+ years of direct experience, advocating and guiding families through the IEP/504 process).
+I have a bachelor’s degree from the University of Wisconsin-Madison, and I specialize in the following areas but not limited to executive functioning, social skills, inclusion and reading.